aomlomics/protocols/markdown/protocol_sampling_sterivex_beads.md

 ### Summary

-This protocol describes collection and filtration of marine {{target}} samples using Sterivex cartridge filters and can be adapted to collect water samples from individual {{samp_collect_device}}, {{samp_collect_method}}, or flow through systems.
-This protocol is used by {{publisher}} GO-SHIP collaborators.
+This protocol describes collection and filtration of marine [environmental DNA](target) samples using Sterivex cartridge filters and can be adapted to collect water samples from individual [Niskin bottle](samp_collect_device), [CTD rosette](samp_collect_method), or flow through systems.
+This protocol is used by [NOAA's Atlantic Oceanographic and Meteorological Laboratory](publisher) GO-SHIP collaborators.

 ### Method description and rationale

-This protocol is used to pump {{environmental_medium}} samples collected via {{samp_collect_device}}, {{samp_collect_method}} or flow through systems and pump it through a 0.22 uM Sterivex filter using a peristaltic pump.
-Sterivex filters are loaded with Zymo ZR BashingBeads prior to pumping and DNA/RNA preservative is immediately added post-pumping to better preserve {{target}} and expedite DNA extraction upon processing in the lab.
+This protocol is used to pump [sea water](environmental_medium) samples collected via [Niskin bottle](samp_collect_device), [CTD rosette](samp_collect_method), or flow through systems and pump it through a 0.22 uM Sterivex filter using a peristaltic pump.
+Sterivex filters are loaded with Zymo ZR BashingBeads prior to pumping and DNA/RNA preservative is immediately added post-pumping to better preserve [environmental DNA](target) and expedite DNA extraction upon processing in the lab.
 The recommended filtration volume for GO-SHIP samples is ~8 liters, which takes ~2 hours.
 Precautions are taken to minimize contamination of samples by thoroughly sterilizing all equipment prior to use.

 ### Spatial coverage and environment(s) of relevance